Water Flow Information

 Spokane River between Coeur d'Alene Lake and the Post Falls Bridge

 The following information is concerning water levels between Coeur d'Alene Lake and the Post Falls bridge.
-The present water level at the Spokane Street Bridge is 2125.3, which is about 2 feet 5 inches below normal summer level.
-We expect the level of the water above the dam to go down slowly over the next week.
+The present water level at the Spokane Street Bridge is 2119.2, which is about 8 feet 6 inches below summer level.
+The elevation of the water in the river above the dam will remain about the same over the next week.

 Spokane River below Post Falls

-The flow in the Spokane River below Post Falls this morning is about 2030 cfs, of which about 1880 cfs is flowing in the South Channel and about 150 cfs is flowing in the North Channel.
-Flows in the river below Post Falls dam are expected to stay about the same this week.
-The flow in the Spokane River at Spokane this morning is about 2100 cfs.
-Flows at Spokane are expected to stay about the same this week.
+The flow in the Spokane River below Post Falls this morning is about 7600 cfs, of which about 5100 cfs is flowing in the South Channel and about 2500 cfs is flowing in the North Channel.
+Flows will increase over the next week.
+The flow in the Spokane River at Spokane this morning is about 7650 cfs.
+Flows at Spokane will increase over the next week.

 Lake Spokane at the Long Lake Dam

 It is important to remember that water levels could change drastically due to a variety of factors such as weather or equipment problems at the Post Falls dam.
 So stay alert to signs of such changes and always exercise the highest level of personal caution when using the waterways.
-If you need any additional information, feel free to call (509) 495-4283 or (509) 495-4573.
+If you need any additional information, feel free to call (509) 495-4283.

 Need more information?
 Check: